winitzki/CocoaJoin/README.md

 These two reactions do not have a common input molecule.
 For this reason, we do not necessarily have to define them together in a single join definition.
 However, note that the first reaction defines the name `a` while the second reaction uses this name to inject a molecule `a(x-y)`.
 It is important to realize that a molecule can be injected only if its name is visible in the current lexical scope.
 For this reason, the second reaction needs to be defined _after_ the first one, and the definition of the second reaction must be made within a scope where the name `a` is still visible.

-Defining a single reaction like this,
+Defining a single reaction like this, which defines `a` and `b` but _uses_ the value `c`,

 	consume a(x) & b(y) => inject c(x+y+1)

-is invalid in a scope where `c` is not a visible local value of the correct type (the type of molecule names with value of integer type).
-Such a reaction defines `a` and `b` but _uses_ the value `c`.
-So this code is invalid just as a function
+is valid only in a scope where `c` is a visible local value of the correct type (the type of molecule name with value of integer type).
+This is quite similar to the fact that an ordinary function

 	function (x,y) { return c(x+y); }

-is invalid in a scope where `c` is undefined.
+is valid only in a scope where `c` is already defined.

 Once a join definition is made and some new molecules have been defined, the "chemistry" of the new molecules is set in stone - no further reactions can be added to the same input molecules.
 In other words, reactions and molecule names are defined _statically_.

 In join calculus, the molecule names (`a`, `b`, etc.) are syntactically _functions_ and play the role of "injectors" for molecules.
 By writing `inject a(2)`, the programmer performs an injection of the molecule `a` with value `2` into the soup.
 The operator `inject a(2)` does not return any value (or, formally, you can say it returns an _empty_ value).
-So, by itself, the molecule `a(2)` is _not_ a value accessible in the program.
-Rather, the syntax `a(2)` represents the "fully constructed molecule" that has been injected into the "chemical soup".
+So, by itself, the molecule `a(2)` is _not_ a value accessible to the programmer.
+Rather, the syntax `a(2)` represents injecting a "fully constructed" molecule into the chemical soup.

-On the other hand, the molecule name `a` is a local (and immutable) value in the program, it can be given as an argument to a function, stored in an array, and so on.
+On the other hand, the molecule _name_ `a` is a local (and immutable) value in the program.
+A molecule name can be used as an argument to a function, stored in an array, and so on.

 Footnote: In the Objective-C implementation, the keyword `inject` is not used, and the syntax `a(2)` directly injects the molecule `a` with value `2`.
-An object representing a "fully constructed molecule" is not directly available to the programmer.
+An object representing a "fully constructed molecule" is not directly available to the programmer, which is as it should be in join calculus.

 Synchronous molecules
 ---------------------

 The operation of injecting a "slow" molecule looks like a function call that returns no value.
-Injection is performed right away and does not block the execution thread, but reactions do not necessarily start at the same time since this is a "slow" (i.e. asynchronous) molecule.
+Injection is performed right away and does not block the execution thread.
+However, reactions do not necessarily start at the same time since this is a "slow" (i.e. asynchronous) molecule.

 There is a second type of molecules that are "synchronous" or "fast".
-A fast molecule has two special features compared with "slow" molecules:
+A fast molecule has some special features compared with "slow" molecules:

 * when injected into the soup, a fast molecule will force some reaction to start right away (or as soon as possible)
+* injecting a fast molecule is a _blocking_ operation that remains blocked until some reaction can start involving the newly injected fast molecule
-* a fast molecule can return a value to the injecting thread, i.e. injecting a fast molecule looks like an ordinary function: it blocks the execution thread until some computation is finished and a value is returned to the caller.
+* a fast molecule can return a value to the injecting thread

-In other words, injecting a "fast" molecule will _block_ the execution thread until the machine can run some reaction involving this fast molecule.
-If no reactions are available for that molecule, the injecting thread will be blocked indefinitely.
+So, the operation of injecting a fast molecule into the soup looks like an ordinary function call.
+It blocks the execution thread until some computation is finished and a value is returned to the caller.
+If no reactions are ever available for the fast molecule molecule, the injecting thread will be blocked indefinitely.

 From the point of view of a reaction, a fast molecule is consumed as an input molecule, just like any other input molecule.
-However, there is a special operator `reply` that can be used on the "fast" molecule, in order to deliver a return value to the injecting call.
+A special operator `reply` is used on the "fast" molecule, in order to deliver a return value to the injecting call.
 The operator `reply` looks like this,

 	reply x to m

 This assigns the return value `x` to the "fast" molecule `m`.
 The `reply` operator cannot be used on a "slow" molecule.
 (So, if we see a `reply` operator used with a molecule name, we know this is a fast molecule.)

 Once the `reply` operator is called with a value, the injecting call unblocks and the value is returned.
 Thus, the call `m()` will return the value `x`, like an ordinary, blocking function call.
 The reaction, meanwhile, continues (perhaps on a different thread) and may inject other molecules into the soup or "reply" to other fast molecules - or do whatever else.
-The fast molecule `m` _does not_ remain in the soup, as if it had been "ejected" by the `reply` operation while at the same time returning a value to the caller.
+The fast molecule `m` _does not_ remain in the soup, as if the caller has pulled the fast molecule out when the `reply` operation returned a value to the caller.

 Here is an example.
-Suppose we have some molecule `enabled` that carries a boolean value, so that we can have either `enabled(true)` or `enabled(false)` in the soup.
+Suppose we have some slow molecule `enabled` that carries a boolean value, so that we can have either `enabled(true)` or `enabled(false)` in the soup.
 We would like to find out what is the current value on the `enabled` molecule, and we would like to have this information synchronously (to know what is the status _right now_).
 For this, we define a reaction,

 	consume enabled(s) & getStatus() => reply s to getStatus; inject enabled(s)